DhirenV01/portfolio/pages/posts/index.md

 DevOps & Automation: Git, GitLab CI/CD, Docker, automated testing frameworks Monitoring & Performance: CloudWatch, performance tuning, database indexing

+## Projects

+### Employee Management & Skills Tracking API
+*September 2025 – October 2025*

+- Architected and developed a microservice-based RESTful API using Spring Boot 3.2, Spring Data JPA, and PostgreSQL for comprehensive employee lifecycle management
+- Implemented OAuth 2.0 authentication with JWT tokens, role-based authorization (RBAC), and rate limiting to secure API endpoints serving employee and skills data
+- Optimized database queries with strategic indexing and Redis caching (Jedis client), reducing P95 latency from 200ms to 80ms for search operations
+- Built CI/CD pipeline with GitHub Actions, Docker containerization, and automated testing (JUnit 5, Mockito) achieving 85% code coverage before deployment

+### Sentiment Analysis for Cryptocurrencies using Neural Networks
+*April 2024 – May 2024*

+- Developed a cryptocurrency sentiment analysis tool for real-time insights from Twitter
+- Applied Tweepy, NLTK, and TensorFlow to collect data, preprocess, and implement a neural network for accurate sentiment analysis
+- Deployed a Flask API for practical use, showcasing proficiency in Python, machine learning, and deployment

+### Movie Recommendation System
+*December 2022 - January 2023*

+- Engineered a Movie Recommendation System in Python using collaborative filtering and matrix factorization (SVD) techniques
+- Applied User-Based and Item-Based collaborative filtering algorithms for personalized movie suggestions
+- Efficiently managed and processed large datasets with NumPy and pandas

+### Online Travel Reservation System
+*October 2021 – December 2021*

+- Designed and implemented a relational database system for an online reservation system
+- Used HTML for the user interface and MySQL for the database server
+- Worked in Java and JDBC for connectivity between the user interface and database server

 ## Experience

 **Metrostar** **Software Engineer** **– Data/Backend**